 Does the perception of health change have to be so negative?

-Why is there the belief that health change must be difficult and that it is natural to resist health change?
+Why is there the belief that health behavior change must be difficult and that it is natural to resist health change?

 Is the Immunity to Change a real threat to making lasting heath behavior change?